joshbickett/generative-computer/README.md

 ## How It Works

-A generative computer runs a terminal agent on the backend that writes to a generated frontend in a loop.
+A generative computer runs a terminal agent on the backend that writes to a generated frontend in a loop based on the user's request.

 1. You type a request in the computer (rendered in the browser).
 2. The backend forwards the request to the Gemini agent.